imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 ^end(x3):
     x4 = 3 + x3?
 ```

+[^1]: Traditionally, this is implemented using a
+    [Φ-node](https://www.llvmpy.org/llvmpy-doc/dev/doc/llvm_concepts.html) to carry the argument,
+    but this is isomorphic to the more modern basic-blocks-with-arguments approach.

 To take into account parameters, we can change our definition of label contexts to map labels $\ell$
 to pairs $(\Gamma, (A_i)_i)$ of contexts $\Gamma$ and tuples of parameters $A_i$.